decred/decred-release/cmd/dcrinstall/README.md

 wallet for you.
 In upgrade mode, dcrinstall replaces your binaries with the latest copies but makes no changes to your configs.

+Additionally, when the `--dcrdex` flag is set the tool will attempt to install the Decred DEX and bitcoin daemon.

 ## Upgrading an existing installation

 The following steps are required to upgrade a system with decred that